 Sometimes there’s only so much that editing can do to improve a story.
-After editing it over and over, it can seem as if the story isn’t going anywhere.
+After editing it over and over, it can seem as if it isn’t going anywhere.
 This has happened with my stories…if I mention that the story’s older.

 But I’ve always been stubborn.

-A while back, she had dedicated hours to writing this new novel.
-She put her heart into it and sent it to a few close friends afterwards to see what they thought.
+A while back, she had dedicated hours to writing a novel.
+She put her heart into it and sent it to a few close friends afterward to see what they thought.
 Her friends never replied back to her.
 She took note of their disinterest.
 So, her response was to shove the novel under her bed and never look at it.

 I’ve run into my fair share of older stories hitting a dead end.
 But I’ve also found ways to revive the stories.
 I’ve given them to editors and critics.
 I’ve put them off for a bit until new ideas form.
 I’ve tried different editing techniques.
 My stories improve.

-So, I will continue editing my novel even after I finished it years ago.
-I won’t give up on a story because there’s no such thing as a bad idea.
+So, I will keep editing my novel even if I finished it years ago.
+I won’t give up on a story because stories are meant to be told.